treolabs/treopim/docs/en/user-guide/brands.md

 By design, if a brand is deactivated, all the related products will automatically be deactivated as well.
 Otherwise, if a brand is activated, all the related products will remain in the previous activity state without any changes.
 To activate the products linked to this brand, please filter them by this brand and apply the corresponding [mass action](#mass-actions).

-To create a new product from this view use the `+` button located on the "Product"` panel and enter the necessary data for the entry being created.
+To create a new product from this view use the `+` button located on the `PRODUCTS` panel and enter the necessary data for the entry being created.

-To link the already existing products with the given brand, use the `Select` option from the actions menu located in the upper right corner of the "Products" panel.
+To link the already existing products with the given brand, use the `Select` option from the actions menu located in the upper right corner of the `PRODUCTS` panel.
 Then in the "Products" pop-up window choose one or several products you would like to assign to this brand and click the `Select` button.

 *Please, note that if the product has already been related to other brand, it will be reassigned to a new brand, which is opened in the main window.*